 This afternoon we have plenty leisure time to explore Edinburgh independently or discover the wide range of other galleries in this remarkable museum which deal with everything from meteorites and dinosaurs to Scottish history (including the famous Lewis Chessmen of the late 1100s AD), the Art, Design and Fashion, Science and Technology and World Cultures galleries,

-Our day ends at our hotel with an introductory lecture and Welcome Dinner.
+Our day ends at our hotel with an introductory lecture.
 (Overnight Edinburgh, Scotland) B

 Overnight ferry Aberdeen - Lerwick